Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 Secure Download

-You can effortlessly use the software for continuous data protection, and once there’s an image file too large to transfer to USB or external hard drive, this software will take care of this automatically by splitting image to 4GB or 2GB.
-Please follow the steps to copy large files to FAT32 external hard drive without converting file system.
+You can effortlessly use the software for continuous data protection, and once there’s an image file too large to transfer to a USB or external hard drive, this software will take care of this automatically by splitting the image into 4GB or 2GB.
+Please follow the steps to copy large files to the FAT32 external hard drive without converting the file system.

 Preparations: Install the software on your computer and connect the external hard drive properly.